Building an Angular Passkey Login Page with TypeScript

 5.3 Set up the profile page

-After successful authentication, the Corbado web component redirects the user to the provided Redirect URL (https://localhost:4200/profile).
+After successful authentication, the Corbado UI component redirects the user to the provided Redirect URL (https://localhost:4200/profile).
 This page renders basic user information (user ID and email) and provides a button to logout.
-Adapt the src/app/profile/profile.component.html and add the following code:
+If the user isn't logged in, it will provide him with the option to go back to the home page.

 5.5 Run the application